zenaan/large-digital-library/README.md

 ## Suggested canonical hierarchy

-This is the suggested universal library directory storage hierarchy, pending further research and discussion:
+This is the suggested universal library directory storage hierarchy, pending further research and discussion.

-    LIBRARY_ROOT/ # this name is outside the library/ specific to a library instance metadata/
+See also spec-0.1.yaml

+    LIBRARY_ROOT/
+      metadata/
       peers/
         $PEER_TYPE/